gieseckee/pdsnd_github/README.md

 07/03/2021

 ### Project Title
-Explore US Bikeshare Data: Identify trends in sharing bikes across NYC, Chicago, and Washington
+Explore US Bikeshare Data:
+Explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington

 ### Description
-In this project, I wrote Python code to import US bike share data and answer interesting questions about it by computing descriptive statistics.
+In this project, I made use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+I wrote code to import the data and answer interesting questions about it by computing descriptive statistics.
 I also wrote a script that takes in raw input to create an interactive experience in the terminal to present these statistics.

 ### Files used
 chicago.csv